Gordon Giltrap: Personal life

-Giltrap married his first wife Maureen in June 1970 and they had two children, Jamie (27 May 1971 – 31 January 2018) and Sadie (born 1975).
+Giltrap married his first wife Maureen in June 1970 and they had two children.

+His son, Jamie, who was a Drum & Bass pioneer and who went by the name DJ Tango, died on 31 January 2018.
 The couple divorced in 1981.
 Giltrap married his second wife, Hilary, on 22 May 1986.
-The couple live in Sutton Coldfield.
-His son Jamie is the late jungle, techno and drum'n'bass producer DJ Tango.
+Hilary died on 30 December 2022, aged 83.

 Influences

-Giltrap cites Hank Marvin, The Beatles, Pete Townshend, Donovan, Bert Jansch, John Renbourn, Julian Bream, John Williams, Edward Elgar and Ralph Vaughan Williams as his main musical influences.
+Giltrap cites Hank Marvin, the Beatles, Pete Townshend, Donovan, Bert Jansch, John Renbourn, Julian Bream, John Williams, Edward Elgar and Ralph Vaughan Williams as his main musical influences.

 Awards and honours

 In 2000, Giltrap was inducted into the Grand Order of Water Rats, a celebrity charitable organisation.

-In 2019, Giltrap was awarded with an MBE for his "for services to music and to charity".
+In 2019, Giltrap was appointed a Member of the Order of the British Empire (MBE) "for services to music and to charity".
 His award was announced in the 2018 honours list and the medal was presented to him by Prince Charles on 7 March 2019.